Awesome-Support/Rest-API-Documentation/README.md

 ## Installation

-You should have Ruby and gem installed.
+You should have Node, Ruby, and gem installed.

 [Install Jekyll](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll)